-Making an offer on the home of your dreams can be a simple and straightforward process if you know what to expect.
+Making an offer on a house can be a simple and straightforward process if you know what to expect.

 First-time home buyer?
 Be sure to read our guide to buying your first house to learn what you’ll need before you even begin the search.
 Then use these tips to navigate the home-buying process.